 The tradition derives from tales that associate a white elephant with the birth of theBuddha, as his mother was reputed to have dreamed of a white elephant presenting her with a lotus flower, a common symbol of wisdom and purity, on the eve of giving birth.[5]
 Because the animals were considered sacred and laws protected them from labor, receiving a gift of a white elephant from a monarch was simultaneously a blessing and a curse.
 It was a blessing because the animal was sacred and a sign of the monarch's favour, and a curse because the recipient now had an expensive-to-maintain animal he could not give away and could not put to much practical use.

-The Order of the White Elephant consists of eight grades of medals issued by the government of Thailand.
-There are also white elephants in Nepal.
+The Order of the White Elephant consists of eight grades of medals issued by the government of

 In the nineteenth century the phrase became commonplace, in common use at church bazaars called “white elephant sales” where donors could unload unwanted bric-a-brac, generating profit from the phenomenon that one man’s trash is another man’s treasure.
 Many organizational and church fairs still use the term today.
 In general use a “white elephant” usually refers to an item that’s not useful (decorative) but may be expensive and odd.